andrerfneves/lightning-address/BRIDGE.md

 Simple plug-n-play server for supporting [Lightning Address](https://lightningaddress.com) protocol.

+> At the end of this flow you will be able to receive payments at `any_name@domain.com`.

 ## General

 A server that allows you to receive payments at `yourname@yourdomain.com` noncustodially.
 The Bridge Server serves the necessary JSON and then uses RPC calls to connect to your node and fetch invoices on demand.